drts01/presentation--ci-cd-101/slides/033-ci-benefits.md

 Note:
 * Same process; avoid mistakes and shortcuts
 * Assured tests are not skipped
-* quickly find out what is happening
+* quickly find out impact of code shipped